Hitting revolution was completed in MLB from mid 1980's to mid 1990's. Mark McGwire and Barry Bonds were in a vortex of the revolution.

 Franklin Gutierrez, Carlos Lee, Danny Espinoza, Sam Fuld

-Hank Conger, Jacoby Ellsbury Jack Cust, Colby Rasmus, Jason Giambi
+Hank Conger, Jacoby Ellsbury, Jack Cust, Colby Rasmus, Jason Giambi

 Caros Gonzalz, Robinson Cano, Prince Fielder, Derek Jeter